 The dataset

 Even though the rest of the thesis works primarily with Prague and Amsterdam as a case study, the following section focuses on the administrative area of Zurich, Switzerland (figure ).
 It was chosen for its historically characterised and heterogeneous urban fabric as well as for the availability of the “Amtliche Vermessung” dataset, a freely-accessible resource containing high-quality information on cadastral plots and building footprints.
-Before generating the MT, data was cleaned as follows:
+Before generating the morphological tessellation, data was cleaned as follows:

 From the cadastral layer, which covers the 100% of the study area, all features not containing buildings (e.g. streets or large open spaces) were removed, as they do not represent built-up form;